vircadia/vircadia-native-core/BUILD_WIN.md

 Restart Visual Studio again.

-In Visual Studio, right+click "interface" under the Apps folder in Solution Explorer and select "Set as Startup Project".
+In Visual Studio, right-click "interface" under the Apps folder in Solution Explorer and select "Set as Startup Project".
 Run from the menu bar `Debug > Start Debugging`.

 Now, you should have a full build of Vircadia and be able to run the Interface using Visual Studio.